Lateral Lumbar Interbody Fusion in Lake County, IN

 Risks of an LLIF Procedure

-While LLIF is considered a safe procedure, as a form of spinal surgery it carries some risks.
-While uncommon, the complications associated with this operation include infection, muscle weakness, excessive bleeding, and adverse reaction to anesthesia or pain medication.
+While LLIF is considered a safe procedure, as a form of spinal surgery, it carries some risks.
+The complications associated with this operation include infection, muscle weakness, excessive bleeding, and adverse reactions to anesthesia or pain medication (though these are all uncommon).
 There is also the unlikely possibility that the graft will fail or that the hardware used will not work properly.

 Get in Touch